-Your doctor will first do a general physical examination, ask about any other conditions you have, and take a blood sample.
+Your doctor will first do a physical examination, ask about any other conditions you have, and take a blood sample.
 This is followed by tests that measure the performance of your lungs (lung function tests, spirometry).
 Depending on the results, further tests may be done to rule out other conditions such as asthma, heart failure, or lung cancer.

-The most effective way to prevent COPD is to not smoke or to quit smoking.
+The most effective way to prevent COPD is to not smoke, or to quit smoking.
 This is often easier said than done.
 Strategies for quitting include combining a support program and nicotine replacement therapy.

 Harmful substances in the environment or at the workplace can also increase your risk of developing COPD and should be avoided as much as possible.
-Protective measures at work can help avoid constant exposure to these substances.
+Protective measures at work can help prevent constant exposure to these substances.

 One aim of COPD treatment is to relieve symptoms, making everyday life easier and improving quality of life.
 A further aim is to slow down the progression of the disease and prevent exacerbations.

 Medication is an essential part of daily COPD treatment.
 It can either be inhaled (breathed in) or taken in the form of tablets.
 Depending on how far the disease has progressed, combinations of various drugs are commonly used.
 The following medications are available:

 - Drugs that open up (dilate) the airways (bronchodilators): These drugs are typically inhaled as a powder to make it easier to breathe.
 They include beta-2 agonists, anticholinergics, and methylxanthines.

 - Steroid medication: Steroid sprays or tablets can reduce inflammation in the airways.